 Ductless filtered fume cupboards

 Ductless cupboards were first created around 1968.
 Today, ductless filtering fume enclosures use the properties of activated carbon combined with catalysts and certain neutralisers in order to filter toxic molecules and HEPA or ULPA filters are used to filter out dust and particles, therefore eliminating their dependency on HVAC and the need to be connected to external ductwork.
 Filter technology has advanced to the stage where a large percentage of experiments or processes can be carried out safely in a ductless cupboard.
+However, you still need to make sure you regularly clean and take care of your filters.

 Disadvantages and advantages of ducted fume hoods